microsoft/fluentui/rfcs/testing.md

   Prevent regressions in user flows by testing interactions.
 We're currently using [Cypress](https://www.cypress.io/) for this.

+We should also consider as a best practice for writing our tests the following article: https://kentcdodds.com/blog/write-tests

 ### Pros and Cons

 There are no pros and cons currently.
 We should agree on the standards first.